This is the Ideal Way to Clean Glasses and Plates Correctly

 ADVERTISEMENT

 For burnt food stuck at the bottom of your pot, pour some water into the pot.
-Add one spoon of salt and two spoons of detergent powder, squeeze in some lemon juice and bring to boil for five minutes.
+Place one tablespoon of salt and two tablespoons of detergent powder into the mixture, add a squeeze of lemon juice, and bring to a boil for five minutes.

 Drain the water and scrub the pot with a baking soda and detergent mix when the stains start to peel off.
 Then, wash and rinse with warm water as usual.